LuckyLongre123/README_RUNNER/README.md

 ## 🏆 Mastery Checklist

-- [ ] ✅ Understand what makes a number prime
+- [ ] ✅ Understand array rotation concept
-- [ ] ✅ Know why naive approach is slow (O(n√n))
+- [ ] ✅ Identify sorted half using comparison
-- [ ] ✅ Master Sieve of Eratosthenes algorithm
+- [ ] ✅ Apply range checking in sorted portions
-- [ ] ✅ Understand why we start marking from i²
+- [ ] ✅ Handle edge cases (single element, no rotation)
-- [ ] ✅ Know why we only check up to √n
+- [ ] ✅ Calculate mid safely (avoid overflow)
-- [ ] ✅ Grasp the O(n log log n) complexity
+- [ ] ✅ Solve the problem in O(log n) time
-- [ ] ✅ Handle edge cases (n ≤ 2)
-- [ ] ✅ Explain optimization techniques
+- [ ] ✅ Use O(1) space only
-- [ ] ✅ Test with various input sizes
+- [ ] ✅ Test rotation at all positions
-- [ ] ✅ Answer interview questions confidently
+- [ ] ✅ Answer common interview questions confidently

 ---

 ## 💡 Pro Tips

-1. **🛡️ Start from i²**: Crucial optimization that reduces redundant operations
-2. **🔢 Check to √n**: Mathematical guarantee eliminates half the iterations
-3. **🧪 Test Edge Cases**: Always test n ≤ 2, small numbers, and large numbers
-4. **📚 Know the Theory**: Understand prime number theorem and complexity derivation
+1. **🔍 Always Check Sorted First**: Before range checking, determine which half is sorted
+2. **⚠️ Use <= Not <**: For sorted detection, `nums[s] <= nums[mid]` handles non-rotated cases
+3. **🧪 Test Rotation Points**: Test when target is at/near the rotation boundary
+4. **📚 Master the Pattern**: This technique applies to many rotated array problems
-5. **🎯 Visualize the Process**: Draw arrays and mark composites to understand flow
+5. **🎯 Draw It Out**: Visualize the two sorted portions for complex cases
-6. **💼 Practice Variations**: Segmented sieve, prime ranges, nth prime problems
-7. **🚀 Understand Tradeoffs**: Space vs time, simplicity vs optimization
+6. **💼 Explain Clearly**: Be ready to explain why one half must always be sorted

 ---

 **🎉 Congratulations!
-You now have a complete understanding of the Sieve of Eratosthenes, prime counting algorithms, and can confidently solve related problems in interviews.
+You now have complete mastery of searching in rotated sorted arrays, understand the sorted-half detection technique, and can confidently tackle rotation-based binary search problems.
 Keep practicing and happy coding!**